 Cadence and Threshold Braking – What Is Not Covered in Your Written Exam

-- Cadence braking is an effective method of emergency deceleration on vicious pave sections and sites with varying coefficient of adhesion (e.g., alternating ice, snow and dry pavement).
-It is characterized by a series of energetic but short pumping the brake pedal alternating with complete releasing of brake.
+- Cadence braking is an effective method of emergency deceleration on vicious pave sections and sites with the varying coefficient of adhesion (e.g., alternating ice, snow, and dry pavement).
+It is characterized by a series of energetic but short pumping of the brake pedal alternating with complete releasing of the brake.
 The main peculiarity of this technique is to completely stop pressing the brake pedal, without losing contact with it right at the moment of the wheel lock-up.
-The right moment can be feltwhen the car stops losing the speed despite the increase in the braking force, while the side slip is generated and specific sound of skidding tires is heard.
+The right moment can be felt when the car stops losing the speed despite the increase in the braking force, while the side slip is generated and the specific sound of skidding tires is heard.
 You can use cadence braking if your vehicle doesn’t feature ABS, since the system provides the same effect automatically.

-Threshold braking is more advanced technique that is somewhat similar to the previous one, but consists in approaching to wheel lock-up or ABS engaging as close as possible without breaching the boundary.
-The driver press the brake pedal with his/her toes until vibrations in the steering wheel are felt showing the lock-up is about to happen.
+Threshold braking is a more advanced technique that is somewhat similar to the previous one but consists of approaching wheel lock-up or ABS engaging as close as possible without breaching the boundary.
+The driver presses the brake pedal with his/her toes until vibrations in the steering wheel are felt showing the lock-up is about to happen.
 Threshold braking requires a lot of training to develop necessary sensitivity, but you can practice the DMV permit testing and then continue with behind-the-wheel practice keeping in mind that threshold braking is more effective than even the most up-to-date ABS.
 This technique allows maintaining brake force at the optimum level and reducing speed in the quickest possible way.